Android App White-Labeling

 4. Enter your bundle ID as the Android package name and click Register app.

-5. Download the config file and move it as instructed.
+5. Download the google-services.json config file and move it to the src folder in the app folder in your project, as demonstrated in the screenshots below:

 To run the app, execute the following commands: